Rehabilitation (penology)

-Rehabilitation is the process of re-educating and retraining those who have committed a crime.
-It generally involves psychological approaches which target the cognitive distortions associated with specific kinds of crime committed by particular offenders – but may also involve more general education such as literacy skills and work training.
+Rehabilitation is the process of re-educating those who have committed a crime and preparing them to re-enter society.
+The goal is to address the underlying root causes of crime in order to prevent recidivism once inmates are released from prison.
+It generally involves psychological approaches which target the cognitive distortions associated with specific kinds of crime committed by individual offenders, but it may also entail more general education like reading skills and career training.
 The goal is to re-integrate offenders back into society.

 Methods

 A successful rehabilitation of a prisoner is also helped if convicted persons: